Skip to content

 More enterprise deals = more stable revenue.
 It was an easy decision!

-But what is less easy is actually targeting them… Enterprise companies have 1.8x more companies targeting them, so capturing their attention in a meaningful way is tricky.
+But what is less easy is targeting them… Enterprise companies have 1.8x more companies targeting them, so capturing their attention in a meaningful way is tricky.

 What does Account Based Marketing mean to us?

-1:Many ABM
+1:many ABM

 Starting from the broadest of the campaign types, 1:many ABM is a mix of territory campaigns and vertical campaigns.

-So essentially 1:many is broad targeting but really focused on a specific list of accounts where we can deliver specific messaging.
+So essentially, 1:many is broad targeting but really focused on a specific list of accounts where we can deliver specific messaging.

-For example a campaign targeting companies in supply chain and logistics.
+For example, a campaign targeting companies in supply chain and logistics.

 1:few ABM